Single Record

 Comments

-In late summer yellow sweetclover, an exotic from Eurasia, lines the roads and highways of the Watershed (e.g., Hwy 160, Hwy 17) and sometimes spreads into neighboring fields and meadows.
-It has been recorded from the Watershed for a century (and in Colorado since 1890).
+In late summer yellow sweetclover, an exotic from Eurasia, lines the roads, streets, and highways of the Watershed (e.g., Hwy 160, Hwy 17) and sometimes spreads into neighboring fields and meadows.
+Lately in the town of Del Norte (Rio Grande Co)—2024-2025—it has spread observably along alleys and streets.
+Note that the species has long roots that can penetrate the densest substrate.
+The largest plants Hulk Hogan couldn't pull up.
+Meliotus officinale has been recorded from the Watershed for a century (and in Colorado since 1890).
 It now grows in every state of the USA, and follows the Rio Grande drainage from the Watershed to the Gulf of Mexico.
 In the Watershed, it deserves the epithet "invasive."
-Yet it is not yet designated as "noxious" in Colorado.
+Yet so far (Aug 2025) it is not designated as "noxious" in Colorado.